elibroftw/blog.elijahlopez.ca/content/posts/bu-375-operations.md

 ### Project Manager

+- plans, schedules, executes, controls project
+- meeting requirements
+- keeps project on track, within budget, and meets quality standards
+- makes trade-off decisions
+- expedites work when needed
+- resolves conflicts
+- adapts

-### Project Planning
+### Project Management Process

+- Planning
-### Project Scheduling
+- Scheduling

-### Project Contrl
+- Control

 ### Work Breakdown Structure

+1. Identify **major components** of the project
+2. Break down the major components into **subcomponents**
+3. Break down subcomponents into **work packages**

+### Responsibility Assignment Matrix (RAM)

+- Organizational breakdown structure (OBS) shows which organizational units are responsible for work items used to develop RAM

+### Gantt Chart

+- A visual aid for scheduling and control purposes

 ### CPM & PERT

-- Critcal Path Method (CPM) & Program Evaluation Review Technique
+- Critcal Path Method (CPM) has deterministic task times
-- Program Evaluation and Review Technique
+- Program Evaluation and Review Technique (PERT) has probabilistic task times
+- network path: starting node to finishing node sequence
+- critical path: longest network path; determines project duration
+- critical activities: activites on the critical path

-Crticial Path for a table.
+- slack time: allowable slippage for a path

-In CPM, estimates are given.
-In PERT, a best case, likely case, and worst case estimates are given.
 To calculate expected time of a single activity, use

 <img class=equation src="https://latex.codecogs.com/svg.image?t_E=\frac{a + 4m + b}{6}">

-Where a is best case time, m is most likely, and b is worst case time.
+Where `a` is best case time, `m` is most likely, and `b` is worst case time.

 Thus the expected duration of a path (t_path) is the sum of activity expected times.